 The 2014 Napa Valley Petite Verdot (blended with Cabernet Sauvignon and Merlot) is very dark in the glass.
 It shows a noticeable sweetness of aroma including dessert spices.
 There are notes of plum and a spicy pepper as the wine evolves in the glass.
 On the palate this wine presents both big flavors and big structure.
 Broad shouldered somewhat chewy – both wood and grape tannins linger for some time.

 Villa del Lago is a premium piece of Del Dotto owned property high above Lake Hennessey in Pritchard Hill.
-This property once housed a beautiful home but this has since been torn down to make way for what will be a high-end 8-room boutique hotel (as of late 2017, construction has begun on this) – we will update once we have more details.
+This property once housed a beautiful home but this has since been torn down to make way for what will be a high-end 8-room boutique hotel (as of late 2017, we were told construction has begun on this) – we don’t have any other details as to the status of this or if this is on hold).

 Villa del Lago produces one wine each year – a Cabernet Sauvignon from vines with very low yields (less then a ton per acre).
 The 2014 Villa del Lago Cabernet Sauvignon was made entirely with free run juice (no pressed juice).
 It is a big wine aromatically and on the bouquet but very well balanced.
 Shows bright fruit on the appealing bouquet including notes of dark cherry.
 Somewhat soft and rounded but still layered on the palate, showing flavors of both darker berries and cherries.
 Dusty tannins float delicately on the back of the palate – the structure is noticeable but not out of balance.
 Fairly approachable.
 Only 400 cases were produced of this tasty Cab.